-Location and Agenda posted 1 week prior to the meeting.
+Location and Agenda will be posted one week prior to the meeting.

 DRAFT AGENDA (click here for a printable PDF)

 6:55 Sign-in (5 minutes)

 7:05 Approval of the agenda – Board

 7:10 Approval of Meeting Notes –Review andadoption of February minutes

 7:15 Tree Committee –Planting Masterplan.
 Tree Committee members (35min)